project-oak/oak/docs/programming-oak.md

 enclave, and this Runtime will check the provided Wasm module(s) and application configuration.
 Assuming everything is correct (e.g. the Nodes all have a main entrypoint and only expect to find the Oak
-[host functions](abi.md#host-functions)), the Oak Runtime opens up a port of its own and returns this to the caller in an `ApplicationCreationStatus`.
-This structure contains the `host:port` pair that the ISV should publish to make the Oak App available to the outside world.
+[host functions](abi.md#host-functions)), the Oak Runtime opens up a gRPC port specified by ISV.
+This port is then used by clients to connect to the Oak Application.

 ## Using an Oak Application from a client